AbiJays/Introduction-to-Lists/lists.md

 ## Commence listing

 We start by giving our list a name and because you cannot use spaces within variables we will follow convention and use an underscore to separate the words.

+There are other naming conventions but this is not important right now as this is what we are going to use.

-We will type task_list
+In our file We will type task_list

-In lists.py we are going to type our variable name of:

 ```python
 # lists.py

 task_list
 ```
-There are other naming conventions but this is not important right now as this is what we are going to use.

 To relate our list items to our list name, i.e. variable we use the assignment operator: "="